The facts on this post is extracted from the Antebellum Plantation Map & Guide.

 The twin stairways on the front of the house represent welcoming arms and are supported by columns of handmade, curved brick.
 The house has Palladian arches over the fron and music room doors.

 Some of the rooms in the Dickey House.
-You can click on the photos to have a larger view.

 Formal Garden and Gazebo.